When men can no longer perform as they wish

 - Shame, withdrawal from the relationship

-Often, a vicious cycle begins of fear of failure, stress and even greater insecurity, which exacerbates the symptoms.
+Often, a vicious cycle of fear of failure, stress, and even greater insecurity begins, which exacerbates the symptoms.

 What are the causes of erectile dysfunction?

-Erectile dysfunction is multifactorial .
-Physical and psychological factors often interact.
+Erectile dysfunction is multifactorial.
+Physical and psychological triggers often work together.

 Physical causes: